boto/boto3/docs/source/guide/events.rst

 Isolation of event systems
 --------------------------

-The event system in Boto 3 has the notion of isolation: all clients maintain their own set of registered handlers.
+The event system in Boto3 has the notion of isolation: all clients maintain their own set of registered handlers.
 For example if a handler is registered to one client's event system, it will not be registered to another client's event system::